Best Reasons To Create a Vision of Future You by Meg Poe

 What does achieving your vision make possible in your life?

 When you think about this vision of you, what stands out as being important?

-Take time an enjoy creating this vision.
-Just like discovering your passion this is not a quick solution.
+Take time and enjoy creating this vision.
+Just like discovering your passion, this is not a quick solution.
 Creating your vision is a process.
 It will continue to evolve.
 Enjoy the exploration of what you want in your future.
 Have fun with the markers and the eraser.
 Don’t get locked into a picture that doesn’t suit you.
 As you create your vision, do you notice your passions sneaking into the picture?
 Passions allow the development of powerful visions.
 Knowing activities and ideas that fuel your strongest emotions will create hopes and dreams that motivate you for success.
 Explore blending your passions into your vision.
 The more vivid the vision, the “stickier” it is.
 The stickier, the more you will be motivated and committed to success.
 CAUTION: Passions are powerful.
-To temper your passions from running all over your vision, consider your values.
+To temper, your passions from running all over your vision, consider your values.